InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 The Pseudo-MSK-Contents TLV MUST be included in any message where no authentication is taking place.
 The Pseudo-MSK-Contents TLV MUST be included in any message where the inner authentication method does not derive either an MSK or an EMSK.
+Where a party expects a Pseudo-MSK-Contents TLV but does not receive it, then the peer or EAP server MUST treat this as a fatal error of 2010 (Missing Pseudo-MSK-Contents TLV).

 The Pseudo-MSK-Contents TLV MUST NOT be included in any message where the inner authentication method derives either an MSK or an EMSK.
+Where a party receives an unexpected Pseudo-MSK-Contents TLV, then the peer or EAP server MUST treat this as a fatal error of 2002 (Unexpected TLVs Exchanged).

+Where there is a fatal error due to a problem with the Pseudo-MSK-Contents TLV, the party MUST send a NAK TLV which includes a reference to the Pseudo-MSK-Contents TLV.

+TBD: Do we want to add a Vendor-Id as is done with the NAK TLV?

 ~~~~
  0                   1                   2                   3